 I thought of these quotes over the last couple of days as a certain news story was passed around among Facebook friends.
 The story cites a new report by the fine fellows at the Cato Institute, and it alleges that in 35 states, people who receive welfare benefits make more money than those who work minimum-wage jobs.
 Some may see this as evidence that minimum wages are too low, but the report and the conservative news outlets that featured it instead criticize liberals for devaluing work and sentencing generations of poor Americans to lives of welfare dependency.
 For my friends, however, the lesson was much simpler: we would all be rich if it weren’t for poor people.

 As its typical welfare family, the report presents a single mother and her two children, both under the age of five.
-No rationale is given for this decision, despite the fact that only 23% of single mothers have children under the age of six (with the largest percentage having only one).
-Nevertheless, the choice allows the report’s authors to allude to the stereotypical “welfare queen” without getting their hands dirty.
-The authors then proceed to narrow the field even further by adding benefit after benefit to the greedy mother’s income.
+This decision does not require a rationale, apparently, despite the fact that only 23% of single mothers have children under the age of six (with the largest percentage of those having only one).
+The choice does, however, allow the report’s authors to continually allude to the stereotypical “welfare queen” while they add benefit after benefit to the poor, greedy woman’s income.

 She receives SNAP, WIC, TANF, Medicaid, Section 8, utility assistance, and more, each benefit added speciously, with reasoning like: “While not all low-income households receive utilities assistance, participation levels for households with income comparable to our profile family averaged almost 50 percent, sufficient for inclusion in the hypothetical benefits package.”
 And again: “While not all eligible low-income households receive WIC benefits, approximately 61 percent of eligible families participate in the program nationwide, which justifies including WIC in the hypothetical benefits package.”